bakudr18/RubiksCubeRobot/README.md

 ## Limits
 * OV2640 camera's maximum exposure time is 120190us.
 That's why we added the led strip.
 * It's important to fix the lighting environment when detecting colors, so we added the cover on top of the camera.
+However, we should still avoid direct illumination of the lens.
 * Color classification algorithm classifies color white first because white and black are in different dimension of color space than others.
 Therefore, rubik's cube must have the white color.